gbv/beaconspec/beacon.md

 parsing with regular expressions or similar methods prone to errors.
 Additional XML attributes of `<link>` elements and `<link>` elements without `id` attribute SHOULD be ignored.

+Note that in contrast to BEACON text format, link fields MAY include line breaks, which are removed by

 # Security Considerations